NEWPORT PAGNELL HERITAGE TRAIL

 For the history of Aston Martin look at the following website:-

 The final destination on this walk is TICKFORD ABBEY.
-To get to this site you will need to walk back to the right turn into PRIORY STREET, which gives a good clue to the approach to the ABBEY site.
-Follow the street along its full length and you will reach your final location.
+To get to this site you will need to walk back to the roundabout and turn right into PRIORY STREET, which gives a good clue to the approach to the ABBEY site.
+Follow the street along its full length and you will reach your final location of this walk.

 TICKFORD ABBEY is now a private nursing home.
 The present building is on the site of an ancient priory.
 The Priory was originally a medieval monastic house set up in 1140 by the then Lord of the Manor of Newport Pagnell, a man called Fulconius Paganel.
 It was part of the religious Cluniac Order centred in Tours, France.
 In 1524 Cardinal Wolsey gave the Priory to Christ Church College in Oxford along with all its wealth.
 In the early 18th century some of the Priory buildings still remained as ruins.
 Around 1767 Thomas Hooton built the present property as seen today.
 There is a family vault at the rear in the area of the Priory Burial Ground.
 Also to be found is a tall obelisk erected by Hooton in memory of his wife Sarah and a gazebo, having been modernised, that stands by the adjacent River Ouse.
 Both obelisk and gazebo are listed ancient monuments.